 Reconciliation Action Plan

-As an organisation with national reach, we extend our respect to all Elders and Aboriginal and Torres Strait Islander peoples across Australia and recognise their continued connection to land, waters and communities.
-Our Royal Life Saving Reflect Reconciliation Action Plan (RAP) will set the foundation for our journey to reconciliation.
+We extend our respect to all Elders and Aboriginal and Torres Strait Islander peoples across Australia and recognise their continued connection to land, waters and communities.

 The National Board is the governing body of Royal Life Saving Society - Australia comprising of the President and Directors.